 You can achieve anything you set your mind too…

-Well, I’m sorry but this is wrong!
+Well……..this is wrong!
 Or rather, let me be specific.
-I really do believe that self-belief, positively, confidence, etc can take you a long way (and usually further than where you are now), but these need to belong in a little context called reality.
+I really do believe that self-belief, positively, confidence, etc can take you a long way and further than our self-limiting beliefs allow us, BUT these need to belong in a little context called reality.

 It’s all too white and too rich